Glossary of Terms

 - Digital Identity

-- The online presence and body of information that represents an individual, organization, or device in digital systems.
-Covered extensively in What is Digital Identity?.
+- The online presence and body of information representing an individual, organization, or device in digital systems.

-- A software application that allows users to securely store and manage their DIDs, Verifiable Credentials, and cryptographic keys, enabling them to control and present their identity information.
+- A software application for securely storing and managing DIDs, Verifiable Credentials, and cryptographic keys.

 - Distributed Ledger Technology (DLT)

-- A database that is consensually shared and synchronized across a network spread across multiple sites, institutions, or geographies.
+- A database consensually shared and synchronized across multiple sites and institutions.
 Blockchain is a common type of DLT.

 - Holder

-- In the context of VCs, the entity (usually an individual) that possesses and controls their credentials and presents them to verifiers.
+- In VCs, the entity (usually an individual) that possesses and controls their credentials and presents them to verifiers.

 - Issuer